 Back to Environmental Stewardship Overview

-Our forests are much more than timber: They are thriving, resilient ecosystems that we help steward.
+Our forests are much more than timber.
+They are thriving, resilient ecosystems that we help steward.
 All the living things in a forest — from the mightiest trees to the tiniest microbes — interact with each other and with the soil, water and air to form complex ecosystems that support a wide range of plant and animal communities.

-Because we sustainably manage our forests, we can simultaneously deliver renewable fiber to the market and a myriad of other ecosystem services — such as clean water and recreation opportunities — to surrounding environments and communities.
+Because we sustainably manage our forests, we can simultaneously deliver both renewable fiber to the market and a myriad of other ecosystem services — such as clean water and recreation opportunities — to surrounding environments and communities.

 Everyday